Swapnakoodu: Plot

-The movie follows three young men: Deepu, who is unable to express his feelings; Alex Chandy alias Kunjunju, who makes a pass at every girl he meets, and Ashtamoorthy, who does not take anything seriously.
+The movie follows three young men: Deepu, who is unable to express his feelings to Kamala; Alex Chandy, alias Kunjunju, who makes a pass at every girl he meets; and Ashtamoorthy, who does not take anything seriously.
 While studying a Hotel Management course in Pondicherry, they become lodgers in the top floor of a house owned by Sophy, who lives there with her daughters: Kamala and Padma.

 After moving in, all three have a crush on Kamala.
 When Kunjunju attempts to seduce Kamala, she threatens him with a knife, but he ignores that.
 Deepu is too shy to express his feelings for Kamala, while Ashtamoorthy fakes kidney stones to skip class and get time alone with her.
-Kunjunju and Deepu make Ashtamoorthy the Rakhi brother of Kamala to block this, but both continue to pursue her.
+Kunjunju and Deepu make Ashtamoorthy the Rakhi brother of Kamala to prevent him from pursuing here romantically, as they both continue to pursue her.

-One day Chandramathi, the owner of the area, comes to the house and orders Sophy to leave immediately as they cannot pay their rent.
-Shocked, Sophy has a heart attack and dies shortly later in hospital.
-That evening, Chandramathi gives them one week to stay there, and Abbas rebukes Chandramathi for her heartless behaviour towards Sophy’s daughters.
+One day, Chandramathi, the owner of the area, comes to the house and orders Sophy to leave immediately, as they cannot pay their rent.
+Shocked, Sophy has a heart attack and dies shortly later in the hospital.
+That evening, Chandramathi gives them one week to stay there, and Abbas rebukes Chandramathi for her heartless behaviour towards Sophy's daughters.
 The boys, Padma, and Kamala take a trip to refresh themselves.

 Philippose arrives from Chennai to visit his nieces and pick up some belongings he had there, but is ejected by the boys for disturbing Padma and Kamala.
 Kunjunju tries again to express his feelings for Kamala, but she accidentally fractures his leg.
 Kamala asks Deepu and Moorthy to watch him, as she feels unsafe on her own with him.

 One day, after Deepu and Moorthy go to work, Kunjunju visits Kamala to express his love for her.
-He tells Deepu that he has not got out of bed, but Kamala informs Deepu that Kunjunju was disturbing her, and Deepu and Moorthy subsequently discover Kunjunju at her house, behaving badly.
-Enraged, Deepu forgets Kunjunju’s condition and beats him.
+He tells Deepu that he has not gotten out of bed, but Kamala informs Deepu that Kunjunju was disturbing her, and Deepu and Moorthy subsequently discover Kunjunju at her house, behaving badly.
+Enraged, Deepu forgets Kunjunju's condition and beats him.
 Kamala orders all three to leave, to avoid a disturbance.
 Deepu goes to Abbas's house, while Moorthy and Kunjunju go to a hotel.
 Moorthy decides to bring Kunjunju back to make peace with Kamala and Deepu.
 That night, Deepu tells Kunjunju about his feelings for Kamala.
-Kunjunju decides to sacrifice his love for Kamala, and advises Deepu to tell Kamala how he feels.
-Deepu sees Kamala while out jogging; she gives him a flower and says she there is no problem between them.
+Kunjunju decides to sacrifice his love for Kamala and advises Deepu to tell Kamala how he feels.
+Deepu sees Kamala while out jogging; she gives him a flower and says there is no problem between them.
 Deepu realises it was actually Padma who came instead, as Kamala had a headache.
-Afterwards he gives the flower to a small girl.
-When Padma arrives home, she insults Kunjunju, testing Kamala’s reaction, and establishes that Kamala is actually in love with Kunjunju.
+Afterward, he gives the flower to a small girl.
+When Padma arrives home, she insults Kunjunju, testing Kamala's reaction, and establishes that Kamala is actually in love with Kunjunju.